Sri Lankan rupee ends firmer on remittances, dollar conversions

-COLOMBO, Dec 21 (Reuters) - The Sri Lankan rupee closed firmer on Thursday, as exporter dollar sales and inward remittances exceeded demand for the U.S. currency by importers, dealers said.
+COLOMBO, Dec 22 (Reuters) - The Sri Lankan rupee closed firmer on Friday, as exporter dollar sales and inward remittances surpassed demand for the U.S. currency by importers, dealers said.

 The rupee has lost 2.2 percent so far this year, but currency dealers say dollar demand has slightly waned, lending support to the domestic currency.